Security-Auditing-Complex-of-Innovation/master/auditointisuunnitelma.md

  1. Technical review
     * Verification of generated audit logs
-    * Separation of duties
+    * Confirm that separation of duties is applied to log systems
-    * Log preservation
+    * Verify log retention

  2. Administrative review
     * Audit log policy